rancher/docs/content/rancher/v2.x/en/project-admin/resource-quotas/override-container-default/_index.md

 1. From the **Global** view, open the cluster containing the project to which you want to edit the container default resource limit.
 1. From the main menu, select **Projects/Namespaces**.
 1. Find the project that you want to edit the container default resource limit.
-From that project, select **Ellipsis (...) > Edit**.
+From that project, select **&#8942; > Edit**.
 1. Expand **Container Default Resource Limit** and edit the values.

 ### Resource Limit Propagation